kurko/ember-sync/README.md

 a record in your offline database (e.g LocalStorage, IndexedDB etc) as you usually do, a new operation is created in the queue.

-The queue is processed in order and records are synchronized with the online store (e.g RESTAdapter).
-This online store is used by Ember Sync and is created automatically for you.
+The queue is processed in order and each operation is executed against the online store.
+If internet goes offline or your server is down, the queue stops being processed.
+No operations will be run concurrently and the order will always be respected.

+While you have no internet connection, you can continue using your app and all data will be saved offline while new operations will continue being enqueued.
+When internet is restored, the queue will continue being processed and pending records will be created or updated against the online store.

 ![Ember Sync](http://f.cl.ly/items/2j113g1q0U1L3v3n0W3t/embersync.png)

+#### Requirements

-Ember Data is required.
+* Ember Data is required (tested against 1.0.0-beta.8).

-**Important:** you should use UUID to maintain consistency between offline and online data.
+* You should generate a unique ID for your records (e.g UUID) in the client and backend to maintain consistency between offline and online data.

 ### Querying online records